 Money is a very taboo topic in many relationships.
 Tensions often arise from a lack of understanding and poor communication.
 Don’t let money negatively affect your relationship.
+As a nonprofit credit counseling agency, ACCC is here to help.
 Let’s find out how to balance relationships and money.

 Negative Affect of Money on Relationships